-Dimensions of Returns

-- Financial capital plays a vital role in wealth creation - The capital markets have rewarded long-term investors - Markets compensate non-diversifiable risk - Dimensions point to differences in expected returns - Portfolios can be structured to pursue dimensions
+Dimensions of Returns - Financial capital plays a vital role in wealth creation - Stocks and bonds are conduits for capital - The Capital markets have rewarded long-term investors - Markets compensate non-diversifiable risk - Dimensions point to differences in expected returns - Portfolios can be structured to pursue dimensions

-"The best way to invest is to structure a portfolio along the dimensions of expected returns."
+"The best way to invest is to structure a portfolio along the dimensions of expected returns." -David Booth Founder, Chairman, and Co-CEO Dimensional Fund Advisors F5 FINANCIAL Financial Capital Plays a Vital Role in Wealth Creation

--David Booth

-Founder, Chairman, and co-CEO Dimensional Fund Advisors

-Financial Capital Plays a Vital Role in Wealth Creation

 Using financial capital and other resources, a business produces goods or services that can be sold for a profit.
 As providers of financial capital, investors expect a return on their money.